netmeld/netmeld/datastore/importers/nmdb-import-systeminfo/README.md

 Parse and import the output from the `systeminfo` command on modern Windows systems.

-The output from `systeminfo` is in Unicode 16 little endian format with CRLF line endings.
-Follow these steps to convert it:
+The output from `systeminfo` may be in Unicode 16 little endian format with CRLF line endings.
+As such, the following these steps may be needed to convert it:

 1. Convert the encoding from UTF-16 to US-ASCII:
     `iconv -f UTF-16 -t US-ASCII ~/systeminfo.txt -o ~/systeminfoascii.txt`